 Uneven Tread Wear

-Tires wearing faster on one side or across the middle means alignment or inflation issues.
-Uneven wear = less grip = more chance of failure.
+If your tires are wearing faster on one side or across the middle, it indicates alignment or inflation issues.
+Uneven wear reduces grip and increases the chance of failure.

 Low Tread Depth